benprov718/AdventOfCode2015/README.md

 a-file solves both part, reads secret from file.\
 To solve second part, add a 0 to the comparison value.
 Takes a couple of minutes to run.

+### Day 5:

+a-file solves part one, reads file b-file is pseudocode